wiledal/mikrom/readme.md

 ### What is this?
 Sometimes all you need are some damn self-initiating components that run instantly, without using a heavy parent-library that kills performance and has a learning curve spanning months.

-_Mikrom_ is a tiny (like, seriously tiny) library for the people who jumped off the React/Angular hype-train and like full control over their applications.
+_Mikrom_ is a tiny (like seriously tiny) library for the people who jumped off the React/Angular hype-train and like full control over their applications.

 It's made to be super simple, but extremely versatile.
 No _$scopes_, no _templates_, just elements and javascript.